 I wasn’t a poker player.
 My first step was learning the game deeply: how players think, how money flows, and how competitors structured engagement.
 Approaching poker with a beginner’s mindset let me strip away unnecessary complexity and rebuild the game into something intuitive, fair, and engaging for both crypto-first users and casual players.

-1. Competitor Audit – Played on platforms like Zynga and PokerNow, mapping flows from lobby → buy-in → gameplay → results.
+1. Competitor Audits – Played on platforms like Zynga and PokerNow, mapping flows from lobby → buy-in → gameplay → results.

 2. User Interviews – Teammates (poker players + crypto users) became my test group.
 I asked questions like: What breaks your trust?
 What makes you choose one platform over another?